mstop4/boomdots-clone/README.md

 # Boomdots with Phaser 3 + Webpack + ES6

 An attempt to follow the tutorial at http://codetuto.com/2018/02/getting-started-phaser-3-es6-create-boomdots-game/.
-Game is incomplete because the tutorial is incomplete and buggy.
+**Game is incomplete because the tutorial is incomplete and buggy as of April 18, 2018.**

 ## Differences from Tutorial